keithmburu/courses/2020-compling/syllabus.md

 ### Assignment Submission

-Assignments will be submitted to Moodle unless otherwise specified.
+Assignments will be submitted to Piazza unless otherwise specified.
 Assignments not conforming to the specified guidelines will be returned ungraded, and a late penalty will be applied.

 All written assignments and reports must be written in Markdown or LaTeX.
 The final project report must be written in LaTeX using a template for a major computational linguistics venue (ACL, EMNLP, Computational Linguistics, etc.).

 ### Late Policy

-All assignments are due on the day specified in Moodle.
+All assignments are due on the day specified in Piazza.
 Assignments submitted late may be subject to a late penalty of 10% off of the **maximum** possible grade per day.

 ### Communication